Ssriram83/cloud-endure-workshop/content/lab/2_Setup/4_CEBluePrint.en.md

 #### Sep 2: Configure DB Server Blueprint

 In the CloudEndure console, select Machines from the left sidebar.
-1. Select the the server named dbserver.
+1. Select the the server named **DBserver**.
 This opens the details page to configure the machine blueprint with target instance options.
 2. Fill the details as below

 | Parameter                                  | Value                                                        |